Enumeration of meanders and Masur-Veech volumes: Introduction

+The same statement with the same limit is valid if we consider pairs of plane trees having \textit{at most} $p$ leaves for the two trees together instead of \textit{exactly} $p$ leaves. \end{Theorem}

-Theorem~\ref{th:p:fixed:number:of:leaves:general} is proved at the end of section~\ref{s:From:arc:systems:and:meanders:to:pillowcase:covers}.
-The proof is based on the fact that the contribution of any pair of trees where at least one of the trees has a vertex of valency $4$ or higher is negligible in comparison with the contribution of any pair of trivalent trees.
+Theorem~\ref{th:p:fixed:number:of:leaves:general} is proved at the end of Section~\ref{s:From:arc:systems:and:meanders:to:square:tiled:surfaces}.
+The proof is based on the fact that the contribution of any pair of trees where at least one of the trees has a vertex of valence $4$ or higher is negligible in comparison with the contribution of any pair of trivalent trees.

+\begin{Remark} All the results of the Introduction concerning square-tiled surfaces in strata of quadratic differentials of genus 0 generalize to higher genera and even to the general situation of arithmetic invariant suborbifolds (see Section~\ref{ss:background:flat:surf}).
+In this latter setting, some subtle finiteness issues arise and will be treated elsewhere to avoid overloading the current paper. \end{Remark}

-\textbf{Acknowledgements.} The vague idea that counting results concerning linear involutions (see Appendix~\ref{s:linear:involutions}) might have applications to meanders was discussed by the authors in independent conversations with M.~Kontsevich and with \mbox{M.~Mirzakhani} on the early stage of the project~\cite{DGZZ}.
-We are grateful to \mbox{M.~Kontsevich} and to M.~Mirzakhani for these discussions and for their insights in enumerative geometry which were very inspiring for us.
+\textbf{Acknowledgements.} The vague idea that counting results concerning linear involutions might have applications to meanders was discussed by the authors in independent conversations with M.~Kontsevich and with M.~Mirzakhani.
+We are grateful to them for these discussions and for their insights in enumerative geometry that were very inspiring for us.

 We thank MPIM in Bonn, where part of this work was performed, for providing us with friendly and stimulating environment.
+We thank J.~Athreya for helpful suggestions that allowed to improve the presentation.
+We are grateful to A.~Eskin for the important advise on Moore's ergodicity theorem.
+We thank E.~Duriev for reading carefully the manuscript and for useful comments.